 Anointing in Bethany

-We're now going to read the story of something remarkable that happened in Bethany - an anointing in a domestic context.
-Before we do so, we need to point out that there are two similar stories in the Gospels, one in Luke 7, which we saw in Series 5, Episode 5, where Jesus was anointed by a sinful woman in the home of a Pharisee called Simon in Galilee.
+We are going to read the story of something remarkable that happened in Bethany - an anointing in a domestic context.
+Before we do so, we need to point out that there are two similar stories in the Gospels, one in Luke 7, which we saw in Series 5, Episode 5, where Jesus was anointed by a sinful woman in the home of a Pharisee called Simon, in Galilee.
 This is a separate occasion to the anointing of Jesus by Mary that took place in Bethany, near Jerusalem, on this particular occasion.
 We need to distinguish the two.
-They're not the same incident, recorded in different ways, in different contexts.
-They're two completely separate incidents.
+They are not the same incident recorded in different ways, in different contexts.
+They are two completely separate incidents.
 Let's read 3 - 11,

 ‘While he was in Bethany, reclining at the table in the home of Simon the Leper, a woman came with an alabaster jar of very expensive perfume made of pure nard.
 She broke the jar and poured the perfume on his head.
 Some of those present were saying indignantly to one another “why this waste of perfume?
 It could have been sold for more than a year's wages, and the money given to the poor,” and they rebuked her harshly.
 “Leave her alone” said Jesus, “why are you bothering her.
 She's done a beautiful thing to me.
 The poor you will always have with.
 You can help them any time you want, but you will not always have me.
 She did what she could.
 She poured perfume on my body beforehand to prepare for my burial.
 Truly I tell you, wherever the gospel is preached throughout the world, what she has done will be told in memory of her” Then Judas Iscariot, one of the Twelve, went to the Chief Priest to betray Jesus to them.
 They were delighted to hear this and promised to give him money, so he watched for an opportunity to hand him over’.Mark 14:3-11, NIV

-The location is Bethany. as mentioned earlier on, and we're in the home of Simon the Leper.
-We don't know who Simon the Leper is but this is intriguing in itself, because lepers were not allowed to live in community, and in the villages and towns.
-They had to live outside because they had an infectious disease and weren't allowed any contact with other people.
+The location is Bethany. as mentioned earlier and we are in the home of Simon the Leper.
+We don't know who Simon the Leper is but this is intriguing in itself because lepers were not allowed to live in community in the villages and towns.
+They had to live outside because they had an infectious disease and were not allowed any contact with other people.
 Therefore, Simon the Leper must have been healed.
 How was he healed?
-Probably by Jesus, and then he was reinstated into society and had his own home, and no wonder he wanted to provide hospitality for Jesus.
+Probably by Jesus.
+Then he was reinstated into society and had his own home.
+No wonder he wanted to provide hospitality for Jesus.
 He could not have been living in Bethany if he still had leprosy.

 John tells us that Mary, Martha and Lazarus - two sisters and a brother, who are mentioned extensively by John were present.
 John 12: 2 - 3